elisabethvirak/Know_Your_Congress/README.md

 To accomplish this we used the ProPublica Congress API.
 We queried the API with Python requests and json libraries then used PyMongo to upload the JSON responses to a Mongo database.
 We served the Flask API routes from the database collections.

-The dashboard includes member demographics based on a dropdown menu using D3.js, a D3.js scatterchart with aggregated data about all congressmembers, a Plotly bar chart displaying a breakdown of how political parties have voted on recent bills, and a mapbox map of congressional districts.
+The dashboard includes member demographics populated by a dropdown menu using D3.js, a D3.js scatterchart with aggregated data about all congressmembers, a Plotly bar chart displaying a breakdown of how political parties have voted on recent bills, and a mapbox map of congressional districts.

 The following tools were used: